Rob MacKillop: Biography

-In 2001, he was awarded a Churchill Fellowship for his research into medieval Scottish music.
-In 2004, he was named Composer in Residence for Morgan Academy in Dundee, and in 2001 was Musician in Residence for Madras College, St Andrews.
-He also organized and directed the Dundee Summer Music Festival.
-He was formerly Musician In Residence at Queen Margaret University, Musselburgh near Edinburgh.
+In 2001, MacKillop was awarded a Churchill Fellowship for his research into medieval Scottish music.
+He was appointed as Musician in Residence for Madras College, St Andrews in 2001 and Composer in Residence for Morgan Academy in Dundee in 2004, in which year he also organized and directed the Dundee Festival of Summer Music.
+He was later also Musician In Residence at Queen Margaret University, Musselburgh near Edinburgh for five years.
+In 2011, he co-founded (with Bill Samson) the Scottish Lute and Early Guitar Society.